-The basic difference between term and permanent life insurance is this: A term policy is life coverage only.
-In permanent life insurance policy, as long as one continues to pay the premiums, the policy does not expire for a lifetime.
-As the name applies, permanent life insurance provides coverage for the whole life.
-Permanent life insurance policies build up a cash value (usually beginning after the first year).
+The basic difference between term and permanent life insurance is this: A term policy is only a temporary life coverage only whereas a permanent life insurance policy is a lifetime policy, as long as one continues to pay the premiums.
+Permanent life insurance policies build up cash value (usually beginning after the first year).
 With permanent life, you pay a fixed premium for life instead of the increasing premiums found on renewable term life insurance policies.
 In addition, permanent life insurance has a cash value feature that is guaranteed.
 In term and permanent, the full premium must be paid to keep the insurance.

 - Interest accumulated through the investment portion of the policy is tax-free until withdrawn.